PhD student at Sciences Po Paris

 Interests : Democracy Digital

-Countries : France United Kingdom
+Countries : United Kingdom France

 Justine works as a post-doctoral researcher at the Urban Big Data Centre at the University of Glasgow.
 Her current research focuses on the materialisation of the ‘smart city’ and the ways in which citizens interact with data and digital infrastructures in urban spaces, as well as on the collection, use and governance of data in local contexts.
 Her research interests sit at the intersection of digital sociology, critical data studies, governance and urban studies.